-Jumpers, skirts, and skorts - Girls is in PreK - 8 wear the Douglas plaid jumper or skirt (to be worn within 2 inches of the knee) available at the Dennis Uniform Company.
+Jumpers, skirts, and skorts - Girls in PreK - 8 wear the Douglas plaid jumper or skirt (to be worn within 2 inches of the knee) available at the Dennis Uniform Company.
 Girls in grades 6-8 may wear the Dennis Uniform khaki skirt; no other brand of khaki skirts is allowed.
 Shorts should be worn under the jumper, skirt, or skort but may not be visible.
-Leggings may not be worn with the uniform.
-(Girls may wear tights during cold weather.)
+Leggings and tights should be navy blue only and are allowed.

 Pants - All pants must be a uniform-style pant.
 Students in grades PreK -- 8 wear plain navy blue, regular navy corduroy, or cotton twill long pants, available at the Dennis Uniform Store.
-Students in grades 6-8 may wear Dennis Uniform Store khaki pants; no other brands of khaki pants are allowed.
+Students in grades 6 - 8 may wear Dennis Uniform Store khaki pants; no other brands of khaki pants are allowed.
 Pants must not have contrasting stitching or adornments, and be ankle length, straight legged, and hemmed to shoe tops.
 Pants must be worn snugly around the waist and may not be baggy and oversized.
 No cargo-type pants are allowed.

 Shirts - Students in PreK - 8 wear short sleeved, button front, white knit-polo shirts with collars.
-Students in grades PreK - 8 may also wear the Dennis Uniform forest green or navy blue polo shirt; no other brand of polo shirt in forest green or navy blue is allowed.
+Students in grades PreK - 8 may also wear the Dennis Uniform white, red, or navy blue polo shirt; no other brand of polo shirt in white or navy blue is allowed.
 All shirts must be tucked into the waistband.
 (NO LOGOS or crests permitted.)